 “Where did they take you?”

-I’d spent the morning at the police station, talking about my psycho stalker of an ex and this guy had been over at my place of employment, lying his way out of being admitted to the psych ward.
+I’d spent the morning at the police station, talking about my psycho stalker of an ex and this guy had been over at my place of employment, lying his way out of being admitted.
 There was something almost poetic about the constant swirl of absurdity around my life.

 “And the worst part of all is that Shannon’s allergic to dogs, so I took Jasmine to the pound.
 So now one of them is dead and the other one is gone forever.”